So when did they start putting juice in cocktails anyway?

 “It’s too strong.
 The drink is,” then a pause, “not quite what I thought it would be.”

-Perhaps our aggression should better be levelled at the society around us which has brought to fame such ill fated beverages as the long island ice tea and the dreaded woo woo.
-If, and I believe that it is the case, that the first names of cocktails we hear of as youngsters are indeed drinks filled with juice and sugar rather than the fine spirits and subtle ingredients traditionally acknowledged by aficionados and professionals then of course a dichotomy is to emerge between what the bartender wants to make as opposed to what actually goes into the shaker.
+Perhaps our aggression should better be levelled at the society around us which has brought to fame such ill-fated beverages as the Long Island Iced Tea and the dreaded Woo Woo.
+If, and I believe that it is the case, the first names of cocktails we hear of as youngsters are indeed drinks filled with juice and sugar, rather than the fine spirits and subtle ingredients traditionally acknowledged by aficionados and professionals, then of course a dichotomy is to emerge between what the bartender wants to make, as opposed to what actually goes into the shaker.
 What, as bartenders, can we then do to encourage a shift back to the values of old?
-I’ll leave that question, for the time being, to the current crop of boys and girls not at this moment living out a retirement from the game in another part of the world.
+I’ll leave that question, for the time being, to the current crop of boys and girls, those who aren’t living out a retirement from the game in another part of the world.

-The argument did however get me thinking about the chronology surrounding how this actually happened.
-How did we go from the martinis and old fashioned cocktails served up daily in the nineteen fifties to chain pubs adding higher and higher quantities of sweet juice concentrate in an uncouth attempt to disguise the taste of cheap double distilled vodka?
-Suggestions have been offered.
-Tom Cruise and in fact the nineteen eighties in general have been blamed.
-Before that, those failing the recognise the genius of drinks like the Trader Vic Mai Tai and the Beachcomber Zombie chose to rest the bulk of their complaints on the umbrellas tucked intimately beside the straws and pineapple chunks associated with the Tiki craze of the sixties and seventies.
-More recently Carry Bradshaw and the Cosmopolitan have been chastised for the idea that juice belongs anywhere near a martini glass.
+The argument did, however, get me thinking about the chronology… how this actually happened.
+How did we go from the martinis and old fashioned cocktails, served up daily in the 1950s, to chain pubs adding higher and higher quantities of sweet juice concentrate in an uncouth attempt to disguise the taste of cheap, double distilled vodka?
+Suggestions have been offered: Tom Cruise, and in fact the 1980s in general, have been blamed.
+Before that, those failing to recognise the genius of drinks like the Trader Vic Mai Tai and the Beachcomber Zombie chose to rest the bulk of their complaints on the umbrellas tucked intimately beside the straws and pineapple chunks associated with the Tiki craze of the 60’s and 70’s.
+More recently, Carry Bradshaw and the Cosmopolitan have been chastised for the idea that juice belongs anywhere near a martini glass.
 All this however, is old hat if you choose to delve deeper into the depths of time and uncover the mystery of when it first became acceptable to put anything other than the hard stuff into a martini glass.

-Legend has it there once was a time in America (in the nineteenth century to be precise) when a cocktail was only a cocktail if it followed the instructions,
+Legend has it there once was a time in America (in 19th century to be precise), when a cocktail was only a cocktail if it followed the instructions,

 “Once of bitter, two of sweet,